The best places to eat in Denver span the map but are always more than your basic farm to table small plates.

 When people meet me for the first time and find out what I do, they generally ask one of two questions: “What’s your favorite country?” or “What’s your favorite restaurant?”

 Travel is a topic I could talk about all day (and in case you’re curious, the answer currently is 1.
 Thailand 2.
 Turkey 3.
 Patagonia 4.
 Israel).
 For some reason, though, “What’s your favorite restaurant?” really irks me.
 Colorado has thousands of restaurants.
 Chicago has more than 7,000.
 With numbers like that, I don’t know how anyone could possibly have just one favorite.
 Food depends on mood.
-Sometimes you crave Mexican.
+Sometimes you crave Asian.
 Sometimes you want something quick and easy.
 Sometimes, you want trendy, other times you want to run out for a bite in sweatpants.

 If you ask me that and I give you a blank stare, it’s not because I’m not a real foodie.
 Trust me, I eat out plenty.
 And it’s not because I haven’t thought about it.
 In fact, I’ve put way too much thought into it.
 I’m happy to give you direction if you give me some criteria for what you’re looking for (ie. a casual restaurant, a date-night spot, an Instagram gem, an Asian hole in the wall).
 But if you’d just generally like to know some of my reliable staples, here’s a non-exhaustive list I will add to as I find places deemed worthy.
 And without further ado the best places to eat in Denver, Boulder, Chicago and beyond: